 However, when the colon becomes unhealthy, it cannot properly eliminate all the waste materials from your digestive tract.

-This leads to buildup of waste matter along the wall of your colon or in the pockets of the colon, which in turn causes constipation as well as gas and bloating.
+This leads to a buildup of waste matter along the wall of your colon or in the pockets of the colon, which in turn causes constipation as well as gas and bloating.

 Constipation means your bowel movements are not regular and stools are hard and require straining.
 To treat constipation, try drinking more water, exercising daily and including probiotics and fiber-rich foods in your diet.